A Passover Relationship between Events in the Life and

 1P—Miraculous signs (John 2:23, 3:2) presumably make worshippers healthy

-S—Jesus and disciples (and Pilgrims) all able to travel
+S—Jesus and His disciples (and pilgrims) were all able to travel

 G—Jesus healed all the sick (Matt 8:16)